Content Fragment Models

 3. Select your model, followed by Publish from the toolbar.

-The published status will be indicated in the console.
+The published status is shown in the console.

 NOTE